Roberto Suárez Gómez

-Roberto Suárez Gómez (January 8, 1932 – July 20, 2000), also known as the King of Cocaine, was a Bolivian drug lord and trafficker who played a major role in the expansion of cocaine trafficking in Bolivia.
+Roberto Suárez Gómez (8 January 1932 – 20 July 2000), also known as the King of Cocaine, was a Bolivian drug lord and trafficker who played a major role in the expansion of cocaine trafficking in Bolivia.
 In his prime, Suárez made $400 million annually, was one of the major suppliers of the Medellín Cartel as well as the leader of the largest Bolivian drug empire, and was considered to be the biggest cocaine producer in the world.

 Born to a prominent family, Suárez entered the drug trade and made millions from cocaine in the 1970s and 1980s.
 He is known for financing the 1980 coup d'état, known as the "Cocaine Coup", and was a major supplier of cocaine for various criminal organizations.
 Suárez was arrested in 1988 and sentenced to 15 years in prison, but was released after serving half his sentence.
-He died on July 20, 2000, from a heart attack.
+He died on 20 July 2000, from a heart attack.

 Early life

-Suárez was born on January 8, 1932, to a wealthy cattle-ranching family in the tropical Beni Department of Bolivia.
+Suárez was born on 8 January 1932, to a wealthy cattle-ranching family in the tropical Beni Department of Bolivia.
 His parents were Nicomedes "Cattle King" Suárez Franco and Blanca Gómez Roca.
-Suárez was the descendant of the Suárez brothers "rubber barons", famous for expanding the rubber trade worldwide, expanding westernization in the Bolivian northern Amazon, and for singlehandedly financing the Columna Porvenir, during the Acre war with Brazil.
+Suárez was the descendant of the Suárez brothers "rubber barons", famous for expanding the rubber trade worldwide, expanding westernization in the northern Bolivian Amazon, and for singlehandedly financing the Columna Porvenir, during the Acre War with Brazil.
 He was also the great-grandson of Nicolás Suárez Callaú.